 How to resize a sewing pattern and make it larger or smaller

 Hey y’all – today we’re going to talk about how to make a sewing pattern bigger or smaller, otherwise known as pattern grading.
+This should be a useful post if you’ve ever wondered how to size up a sewing pattern.

 The number one question I get on my free patterns has to do with sizing.
 When I release a free pattern, it is always either something I drafted for myself or for whoever I made it for, like one of my kids.
 The patterns that I grade and test in multiple sizes take a lot more time, and that’s why those are in the shop.
 But regardless of what size I release for a free pattern, someone always wants a different size, so today I’m going to teach you how to do that for yourself.